 To read more about how reading is taught at Castlefort, please take a moment to read the leaflet below...

 As well as teaching written skills through modern literature, we also believe there remains a place for teaching classic fiction.
 Once a year, the whole school chooses a classic novel to study and students complete written tasks around this text.
 Poetry is also held with high regard.
-When children are listening to poems being read orally, they are building their listening skills.
-A poem can be used to teach sentence structure, parts of speech, and many grammatical skills.
-We therefore hold an annual poetry week to celebrate the importance of poetry in today’s modern world.
-Through the school year, we also hold termly experiential writing days where the whole school come together to write on the same topic.
-These events are well planned and resourced to inspire the students to write for a purposeful real-life context.
+When children listen to poems being read orally, they build their listening skills.
+A poem can be used to teach sentence structure, grammatical skills and most importantly creative imagery.

-The school is continuing to develop a balanced curriculum that encourages all the children to become independent learners and continues to function in a calm and ordered manner, where learning is fun for the pupils, but achievement paramount (November 2017)
+The school is continuing to develop a balanced curriculum that encourages all the children to become independent learners and continues to function in a calm and ordered manner, where learning is fun for the pupils, but achievement paramount.

-Here at Castlefort JMI School, we are very proud of our pupils' handwriting and take particular care in our cursive/joined-up handwriting style.
-We now use Letter-Join as the basis of our handwriting policy that covers all the requirements of the National Curriculum.
+We are very proud of our pupils' handwriting and take particular care in our cursive/joined-up handwriting style.
+We use Letter-Join as the basis of our handwriting policy that covers all the requirements of the National Curriculum.

 Handwriting is a basic skill that influences the quality of work throughout the curriculum.
 At the end of Key Stage 2, all pupils should have the ability to produce fluent, legible and eventually, speedy, joined-up handwriting, and to understand the different forms of handwriting used for different purposes.
 We aim to make handwriting an automatic process that does not interfere with creative and mental thinking.